mendix/docs/content/en/docs/refguide/modeling/integration/consumed-rest-services/server-side-paging.md

 ## 4 Creating a Data Grid with a Microflow Data Source

-In previous section you created a microflow which return a list of characters.
-Next you will use this microflow as a data source for a data grid:
+In the previous section, you created a microflow which returns a list of characters.
+Now, you will use this microflow as a data source for a data grid:

 1. From the **Toolbox**, drag a **Data grid** onto a page.
 2. Double-click the blue header of the newly-placed data grid.